Welcome back to Trailer Talk, where I talk about the latest trailers and teasers for upcoming movies. Let’s get started.

 HOBBS & SHAW

 Hobbs & Shaw is a spinoff film from the strangely profitable Fast & Furious franchise, starring Dwayne “The Rock” Johnson and Jason Statham as Luke Hobbs and Deckard Shaw as they go up against a terrorist named Brixton Lore, played by Idris Elba.
 Holy shit, this trailer.
 I was smiling from the first scene all the way to the last.
 It’s the kind of brainless, nonsensical, Saturday morning cartoon insanity that wouldn’t be out of place in an 80s or 90s action flick.
 This series has went from cars and family to being one step closer to superheroes.
 This is now a superhero franchise.
-Hobbs and Shaw fighting a genetically-enhanced Idris Elba who literally called himself the black Superman.
+The Rock and Jason Statham fighting a genetically-enhanced Idris Elba who literally called himself the black Superman.
 There’s a virus that could wipe out half of the population.
 Sounds like some Thanos shit to me.
 They head over to Samoa where The Rock’s family resides (including WWE wrestler Roman Reigns) and they fight the bad guys with sticks and clubs.
 But that’s not the most insane part of the trailer.
 No, that’s at the end where they’re getting chased down by a helicopter, so they throw a hooked chain at the helicopter and connect it to the cars and…

 BRUH!!
 Look at this.
 This is a scene similar to the one in Captain America: Civil War where Cap was holding down a helicopter with his own arms.